 University Health Services, located at McCosh Health Center, offers job opportunities to students interested in working in a health care environment.
-Employment is available as athletic training assistants, physical therapy assistants, office assistants in administrative offices, and office support for special programs.
+Employment is available in athletic training, physical therapy, and health promotion and wellness.

 Student workers are expected to work a minimum of five hours each week (flexible scheduling is available with many of the positions), dress appropriately for a health care facility, and deal with patients, staff, and visitors in a professional and confidential manner.
 Student workers are considered to be part of the health care team and are expected to observe its standards of conduct and ethics.